 The Centers for Disease Control and Prevention report approximately 1,800 people die annually as a result of injuries related to falls in nursing homes.
 Of those who died from a fall, nearly half were attributed to a traumatic brain injury.

 Even those who survive may be left permanently disabled, with a severely diminished quality of life than what they may have enjoyed before.
 Many suffer fractures of the hip, spine, forearm, leg, ankle, pelvis hand and upper arm.
 These kinds of injuries can accelerate mental and physical decline.

-The direct medical cost of falls among older adults in 2012 was $30 billion.
+The direct medical cost of falls among older adults is about $30 billion per year.